About Dr Umair Shahzad

 My PhD research focused on risk-based machine learning approaches for power system probabilistic transient stability.
 The associated findings have been widely published and cited in numerous high-impact factor journals and top conferences.

-Prior to commencing my role at the University of Sunderland in 2023, I had three years of teaching experience at different universities in Pakistan.
+Prior to commencing my role at the University in 2023, I had three years of teaching experience at different universities in Pakistan.
 During this period, I taught a wide range of modules including Electrical Network Analysis, Power Generation and Utilisation, Industrial Process Control, Electric Circuit Analysis, Control Systems, DC Machines, and Measurements and Instrumentation.

 Teaching and supervision